 Although only trace levels of zinc-lead mineralization were intersected in each drill hole, the key target horizon, known as the Pale Beds, was present and well developed, which confirmed modeling.
 The presence of slumped sedimentary breccias at Mark Hill in drill hole 21-3609-01 further enhances the prospectiveness of the target area.
 With these two drill holes, only a very small portion of the prospective area from the Kingscourt Fault east along the broad hanging wall of the Ardee Moynalty Fault Zone has been tested.
 This area is thought to be a compartmentalized basin that has a large area of untested prospective ground yet to be drilled.
 A key area of interest is the Marvelstown to the Kingscourt Fault area where pXRF data indicates a greater degree of hydrothermal activity.
 The use of innovate processing of pXRF data to model stratigraphy has confirmed the absence of an approximate 60 m section of the ABL in 21-3609-01, which is observed both in drill core and in chemical profiles.
-Additional drilling at Kingscourt is expected in the first half of 2022. (see December 3, 2021 news release).
+As South32 indicated that it will not be interested in funding exploration expenditures in Kingscourt, the Corporation will not renew the licences when they are next up for renewal and wrote off an amount of \$102,000 in the quarter ended September 30, 2022, being the carrying value of the properties as at September 30, 2022.